“…Tony the Tiger tells us that breakfast is the most important meal of the day! It’s grrrrrreat!”

 If you notice a significant drop in performance, make sure you are eating enough calories (especially fats and protein) during your feasting window.

 And if you feel severely “off,” pause your workout.
 Give yourself permission to EASE into intermittent fasting and fasted workouts.
 This is especially true if you are an endurance athlete.

 #3) Stay busy.
 If you are just sitting around thinking about how hungry you are, you’ll be more likely to struggle with this.
 For that reason, I time my fasting periods for maximum efficiency and minimal discomfort:

 - My first few hours of fasting come after consuming a MONSTER dinner, where the last thing I want to think about is eating.

 - When I’m sleeping: 8 of my 16 hours are occupied by sleeping.
 Tough to feel hungry when I’m dreaming about becoming a Jedi.

 - When I’m busy: After waking up, 12 hours of my fasting is already done.
 I spend three hours doing my best work (while drinking a cup of black coffee), and then comes my final hour of fasting: training.

-Zero-calorie beverages are okay.
+#4) Zero-calorie beverages are okay.
 I drink green tea in the morning for my caffeine kick while writing.
 If you want to drink water, black coffee, or tea during your fasted period, that’s okay.
 Remember, don’t overthink it – keep things simple!
-Dr. Rhonda Patrick over at FoundMyFitness believes that a fast should stop at the first consumption of anything other than water, so experiment yourself and see how your body responds.
+Although be aware that Dr. Rhonda Patrick over at FoundMyFitness believes that a fast should stop at the first consumption of anything other than water, so experiment yourself and see how your body responds.